tanykazy/vim-package-lsc/README.md

 ## Description
 This is a plugin package for vim that implements the Language server protocol.
 It makes of pure vim script.
-Its simple implementation makes it easy to keep up with changes in the specifications of that protocol.
-Language server settings write in a JSON format file.
+It's simple implementation and Language server settings write in a JSON format file.

 ### References
 - [Vim packages](https://vimhelp.org/repeat.txt.html#packages)